 How can I prepare for my first visit?

 Your provider will always try to review your intake form from our patient portal prior to your visit.
 When possible, please fill out your form ahead of time and upload any labs, imaging reports, and relevant medical history notes into the patient portal.

 The initial office visit is a comprehensive one-on-one consultation during which your provider will work to obtain a complete picture of your, or your child’s, present condition as well as review your medical history, past and current health concerns, nutrition, and lifestyle.
 After assessing your health needs, your provider may recommend dietary modifications, nutritional supplements, or additional testing which may be done through a conventional lab or a lab specializing in functional medicine testing.

-Visits to Peninsula Integrative Medicine vary in cost depending on the type and duration of your visit and the type of provider you see.
-If you are a new patient, you are welcome to a complimentary initial consultation of 10 minutes over the phone.
+Visits to Peninsula Integrative Medicine vary in cost depending on the type and duration of your visit and the type of provider you see and between $395 and $650 for the initial visit.
 We also have several cost-reducing packages available to patients who are ready to take charge of their health and the doctor will discuss them with you in the free consultation or your first appointment.

 Our goal at Peninsula Integrative Medicine is not just to get you feeling better, but to help you maintain your optimal health and wellness throughout life.
 We aim to provide you with the most comprehensive care possible while keeping our fees affordable.

 Do you use nutritional supplementation?
 Where can I purchase recommended supplements?

 Based on a thorough history of your health concerns, physical examination, and appropriate laboratory testing, your provider will determine a customized therapeutic plan for you, which may include nutritional supplements, herbal medicines, therapeutic diets, lifestyle modification, and prescription medication when appropriate.
-Nutritional supplements are often an important part of your treatment plan and customized to the individual needs of each patient.
+Nutritional supplements are often an important part of your treatment plan and are customized to the individual needs of each patient.